eraofchaos/eraofchaos.github.io/units/Firebird.md

  **Unit Soul:** [ Firebird](/Items/unt_93/)

  **Unit description:** Flame Breath: Deals damage to enemy troops in its path.

+ **Unit second description :** Can revive, deals colossal fire damage to all targets in its path.

+ **Unit extra description:** Firebirdes are most powerful when attacking in a group.
+They possess the power of reincarnation.

  **Recommend:** High burst damage, high attack damage and enhancement of fire skills.